snghnaveen/cheatsheet/docs/golang/03_loop_n_seconds.md

 # Loop n seconds

+In this example, we specify the number of seconds we want to loop until with the variable n.

 To loop until a certain number of seconds have passed in Go, you can use the time package and the time.After function.
 Here's an example:

-In this example, we specify the number of seconds we want to loop until with the variable n.
-We get the current time using time.Now().
-Then, we calculate the target time by adding n seconds to the start time using start.Add(time.Duration(n) * time.Second).

 ```go
 package main